korikori/ideapad-perf/README.md

 ## Requirements

 The original script requires the `acpi_call` module loaded for your kernel.
-In order to install and use the applet, you would also need `ruby` and `ruby-gtk3`.
-Note: there is now a new applet available written in `python` that you can try out thanks to @ervinpopescu.
-If you are using Wayland, you should use the Python one, otherwise see the [relevant note](https://github.com/korikori/ideapad-perf#note-on-the-system-tray-applet-and-wayland) below.
+* The Ruby applet also requires `ruby` and `ruby-gtk3`.
+* There is now a new applet available written in Python that you can try out thanks to @ervinpopescu - it requires `python`, `pygtk`, `python-gobject`.
+If you are using Wayland, you will probably have better luck with the Python one, otherwise see the [relevant note](https://github.com/korikori/ideapad-perf#note-on-the-system-tray-applet-and-wayland) below.

 ## Installation

 You can download the script, make it executable, and add it to your path.
 You can run it with `sudo`, or you can install the supplied udev rule to make /proc/acpi/call writeable to all members of the `wheel` group.

 There is a pre-built package for Arch Linux available as a [release](https://github.com/korikori/ideapad-perf/releases/), including PKGBUILD and .install files if you want to build it yourself.
 If you don't need the systray applet for whatever reason, use the older release.
+Note that the packages have not been re-built to include the new Python applet yet, but you can still download it separately and use it as is.

 The applet icon used in the screenshot is `preferences-system-power.svg`, part of [Flatery Dark](https://github.com/cbrnix/Flatery).